 Yes.
-Turning Point recommends Medicard; a Canadian Medical financing company that we have found willing to work with our clients to help meet their needs.
+Habitude recommends Medicard; a Canadian Medical financing company that we have found willing to work with our clients to help meet their needs.
 The approval rate is very high, and repayment terms can be tailored to your budget.
 We have also teamed up with other Financial Institutions. – Click here for Financing Options

 There are publicly funded rehab programs available, but there are certain advantages to enrolling in a private drug and alcohol rehab facility.

 People fail when they don’t plan to succeed.
 Post-Acute withdrawals are typically supported with medication which further cloud the person’s ability to think clearly.